CrustaceanKing/Thomas-Wald/About.md

 Some of my biggest inspirations are Gary Clark Jr. , Royal Blood, Highly Suspect, Jimi Hendrix, Reignwolf, Trivium, and the Blue Stones.
 I love making blues rock although I never limit myself creatively, from making a metal album to making an (upcoming) electronic album

-Also to clear up the air, the artist `Sean Wald` is where I release all instrumental songs/ works I have done, and because of this it is a lot easier to produce & more fun to make.
+Also to clear up the air, the artist `Sean Wald` is where I release all instrumental songs/works I have done, and because of this it has a much quicker turn around time and is generally more fun to make.
 The artist `Thomas Wald` is where I release all my singles/songs featuring vocals and heavily promote my music.
 Due to the complexity of mixing and mastering vocals, these tracks take quite a bit of time, but in comparison to Sean Wald they always out-preform (My highest streaming song *Crossroads* , has nearly **10,000 Streams!** )

 Here's a general link to all my music, for more information on each one read below; [LinkTree](https://linktr.ee/thomaswald)